Axon Enterprise Inc. (AXON) Is Down -41.04% in 2022 With Lots of Room to Run

 Axon Enterprise Inc. (NASDAQ: AXON) is -41.04% lower on its value in year-to-date trading and has touched a low of $82.49 and a high of $209.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AXON stock was last observed hovering at around $92.49 in the last trading session, with the day’s gains setting it 0.08% off its average median price target of $141.00 for the next 12 months.
-It is also 58.49% off the consensus price target high of $223.00 offered by 11 analysts, but current levels are 22.86% higher than the price target low of $120.00 for the same period.
+The AXON stock was last observed hovering at around $92.49 in the last trading session, with the day’s gains setting it 0.08%.

 3 Tiny Stocks Primed to Explode